Unsmiling Paul Pogba and Romelu Lukaku pictured on Manchester United's pre-season tour to Australia | Goal.com

 Promising goalkeeper Dean Henderson was also excused from the journey after his efforts for England's under-21 team at the European Championships and with a likely loan move back to Sheffield United in the works.

-The Red Devils will likely arrive in Perth on Tuesday and will be able to acclimatise to the Australian weather conditions and time zone before they take on A-League side Perth Glory on Saturday.
+The Red Devils will arrive in Perth on Monday and will be able to acclimatise to the Australian weather conditions and time zone before they take on A-League side Perth Glory on Saturday.

 Their second match Down Under will come against old rivals Leeds United on July 17 before they head to south-east Asia for the remainder of their tour in the region.